robert-v/Mutate-public/README.md

 ## Features
 - seamless text replacement without interrupting your worklfow and without switching to a differnt window
-- ability to define your own transformation tools with Javascript (the tool comes with a few default tools)
+- ability to define your own transformation tools with Javascript (the app comes with a few default tools)
 - register as startup item to be always available
 - define your own shortcut